-These are our top 6 tips for staying motivated
+These are our top 6 tips for staying motivated when renovating a house

 What have you achieved so far?
 Remember what your home used to look like when you moved in.
 Take a look at old photos and see how far you’ve already come.
 Try to ignore the mess and half-finished projects and focus on the ones you’re already completed.

 If you have realistic expectations, you won’t end up disappointed when things don’t quite work out or move as fast as you’d like.
 Don’t compare yourself to others and try to put the beautiful images you see on Pinterest and in magazines into perspective.

-Look forward.
 Even if your house is a complete mess and, like ours, often resembles a building site more than a home, try to envisage what it’ll be like once you’ve finished.

-Finish those little jobs – we’re definitely guilty of calling projects finished when they could really do with another coat of paint, a final sand or some other finishing touch.
+Finish those little jobs – we’re definitely guilty of calling projects finished when they could really do with another coat of paint, final sand or some other finishing touch.
 Finishing jobs may not be as exciting as starting a new project, but give you a huge sense of accomplishment and really make a difference!

 Why did you buy the property in the first place?
 What got you excited?
 Try to think back to why you bought your home in the first place.
 Do you have amazing period features?
 Do you have large rooms or a gorgeous garden?
 Whatever attracted you to the house in the first place is still there!